-Over the past year I’ve taken close to 25 flights all over Canada, the United States, Mexico, and the Caribbean—including during Thanksgiving—and I’ve learned a few things along the way.
+Over the past year I’ve taken close to 25 flights all over Canada, the United States, Mexico, and the Caribbean—including during the biggest holiday weekends—and I’ve learned a few things along the way.
 As we head into what is historically the busiest time for airline travel in the United States, here are a few tips that will help keep your sanity intact and maybe even make the experience—dare I say—pleasurable.

 Know Your Carry-on Essentials

 Get clear on what you can and can’t bring through security—and yes, that includes food.